rfns/frontier/README.md

 ## Serving files

+There are two ways of serving a file.
+You can serve a directory or a single file.

+### Server a directory

-Files are served starting from the `root` path that's only know to the application, combined with the URL match that indicates the root path's subdirectory.
-E.g.:
+Serving a directory means that the user can select what to retrieve by using the URL path.
+As long as it belongs to the directory you provided the access: files are served starting from the `root` path that's only know to the server, combined with the URL match that indicates the root path's subdirectory.
+E.g.

 ```
 URL is             /my/application/static/docs/help.txt